-The house originally had a view of the Mississippi River, unfortunately blocked by the construction of the I-94 freeway in the 1960s.
+The house originally had a view of the Mississippi River which was unfortunately blocked by the construction of the I-94 freeway in the 1960s.

 The Willey House is listed on the National Register of Historic Places.